Jon-Flan/Analysis_of_UFC_Fights/README.md

 # Preprocessing
 Once the data has been collected preprocessing can be begin.
-For this project instead of dealing with<br> null values in the fighter.csv straight away, the data from each csv is merged into one complete dataset,<br>
+For this project instead of dealing with<br> null values straight away, the data from each csv is merged into one complete dataset,<br>
 as this is where the analysis will take place and some figthers present in the figther information<br> may not have been in a UFC fight.
 Meaning some null information may not be part of the main dataset anyway.<br>
 <br>